 The Joneses have it all!
 Awesome cars, the house, private school for the kids, designer clothes, and they eat lavish meals and travel on the regular.
 They fly first class, of course.

 Why does this crew get burned by FIRE discussions?
-Because it’s so damn hard to achieve FIRE when you are upside down in debt, which is normally the case for most Joneses.
+Because it’s hard to achieve FIRE when you are upside down in debt, which is normally the case for most Dr. Joneses.

 This may come as a surprise to you, but spending money does ≠ wealthy.
 If you are in training or a newly minted professional, read that last sentence again.